amuta/projectz/task.md

 - Please write down the questions you would have asked your colleagues
 - Include answers that you might expect from them
-- Then build a project conversation based on the answers to the questions you raised.
+- Then build a project project based on the answers to the questions you raised.

 # Submission